zeenix/dbus-bench/README.md

 # D-Bus Broker Benchmarking

 This repository attempts to benchmark the performance of D-Bus brokers.
-It make simple method calls to its own service, using a single client and multiple simultaneous clients.
+It make simple method calls to its own service, using a single and multiple simultaneous service & client pairs.
+Each pair share the same connection.

 ## Running the benchmark